Accelerating Kernel Classifiers Through Borders Mapping: Software and data

 \subsection{LibAGF}

 Similar to LIBSVM, libAGF is a machine learning library but for variable kernel estimation \citep{Mills2011,Terrell_Scott1992} rather than SVM.
-Like LIBSVM, it supports statistical classification, lonlinear regression and density estimation.
+Like LIBSVM, it supports statistical classification, nonlinear regression and density estimation.
 It supports both Gaussian kernels and k-nearest neighbours.
 It was written by Peter Mills and can be found at \url{https://github.com/peteysoft/libmsci}.

-Except for training and classifying the SVM models, all calculations in this paper were done with the libAGF library.
 To convert a LIBSVM model to a borders model, the single command, \verb/svm_accelerate/, can be used.
 Classifications are then performed with \verb/classify_m/.